 My scientific interests are in the field of machine learning and inference from empirical data.
 In particular, I study kernel methods for extracting regularities from possibly high-dimensional data.
 These regularities are usually statistical ones, however, in recent years I have also become interested in methods for finding causal structures that underly statistical dependences.
-I have worked on a number of different applications of machine learning - in data analysis, you get "to play in everyone's backyard."
+I have worked on a number of different applications of machine learning - in our field, you get "to play in everyone's backyard."
 Most recently, I have been trying to play in the backyard of astronomers and photographers.

 With the growing interest in (how to make money with) big data, machine learning has significantly gained in popularity.
 We have published an article in the German newspaper FAZ, discussing some of the implications.
 Disclaimer: the text that appears above our names was neither written nor approved by us.

 M.Sc. in mathematics and Lionel Cooper Memorial Prize, University of London (1992)